 Now that we’ve dived into the benefits of drip edges, you may be wondering if they are a must-have for a roof.
-The answer is a resounding yes!
+The answer is YES!
 These roofing components are highly recommended by most roofing contractors, and in multiple areas, they are a non-negotiable part of building codes.

 The International Building Code (IBC) states that a drip edge is essential at both the eaves and gables of shingle roofs.
 This mandate isn’t just for show – it bolsters protection and extends the life of your roofing system.

 While specific requirements can differ based on location, it’s wise to consult a roofing professional familiar with your local codes for accurate guidance.